priscillaahn/priscillaahn.github.io/projects/proj-4.md

 ---
 layout: post
-title: 'Project Four: Google Maps'
+title: 'Lab Four: Google Maps'
 ---

 For this project, we needed to embed a Google map with our own customized pins and basemap.
 I thought it would be fun to document and share all the restaurants I've eaten at since I arrived at Clark University, Worcester, MA.